Bill Browder: 2017 testimony to the U.S. Senate Judiciary Committee

 On 27 July 2017, Browder testified to the U.S. Senate Judiciary Committee on Russia's alleged interference in the 2016 U.S. presidential election in regards to the Foreign Agents Registration Act (FARA) and Fusion GPS.
 The latter is the opposition research firm based in Washington D.C. that commissioned former MI6 staffer Christopher Steele to collect information on Donald Trump's ties with Russia.
 The hearing was set up to examine the firm's separate work on a legal case involving the Magnitsky Act.
 He directly discussed the President of Russia Vladimir Putin.
 Browder testified that President Putin is "the biggest oligarch in Russia and the richest man in the world", building a fortune by threatening Russian oligarchs and getting a 50% cut of their profits:

-I estimate that he has accumulated $200 billion of ill-gotten gains from these types of operations over his 17 years in power.
+"I estimate that he has accumulated $200 billion of ill-gotten gains from these types of operations over his 17 years in power.
 He keeps his money in the West and all of his money in the West is potentially exposed to asset freezes and confiscation.
-Therefore, he has a significant and very personal interest in finding a way to get rid of the Magnitsky sanctions.
+Therefore, he has a significant and very personal interest in finding a way to get rid of the Magnitsky sanctions."

-Browder concluded his statement by reviewing the circumstances that led to U.S. passage of the Magnitsky Act:
+Browder concluded his statement by reviewing the circumstances that led to the U.S.'s passage of the Magnitsky Act:

-I hope that my story will help you understand the methods of Russian operatives in Washington and how they use U.S. enablers to achieve major foreign policy goals without disclosing those interests.
-I also hope that this story and others like it may lead to a change in the FARA enforcement regime in the future.
+"I hope that my story will help you understand the methods of Russian operatives in Washington and how they use U.S. enablers to achieve major foreign policy goals without disclosing those interests.
+I also hope that this story and others like it may lead to a change in the FARA enforcement regime in the future."

 Books about experiences in Russia

 In February 2015, Browder published a book about his career, Red Notice: A True Story of High Finance, Murder, and One Man's Fight for Justice, focusing on his years spent in Russia and the Russian government's attacks on Hermitage Capital Management.
 Browder's responses to Russian corruption and his support of the investigation into the death of his attorney Sergei Magnitsky are at the heart of the book.
-A film adaptation written by William Nicholson was reportedly in the works in 2015.
+In 2015, a film adaptation written by William Nicholson was reportedly in the works.
+In 2022, it was reported that director Doug Liman had signed on to helm an eight-part series adaptation of Browder’s book.

 A new book by Browder was published on 12 April 2022: Freezing Order: A True Story of Money Laundering, Murder and Surviving Vladimir Putin's Wrath.